ClarkLaboratory/IsoLamp/README.md

 ## Visualisation with IsoVis
 The results from the IsoLamp pipeline can be visualised using IsoVis: https://isomix.org/isovis.

-The isoform annotation GTF (and optionally isoform counts CSV) can be directly uploaded to IsoVIs.
+The isoform annotation GTF (and optionally isoform counts CSV) can be directly uploaded to IsoVis.

-## Troubleshooting
+## Citation
+If you use IsoLamp, please cite the following paper.